 On another note, I feel like the term “traumatic grief” should be a thing.

 While I think it’s “brave” of people to be honest and vulnerable on social media, especially as the ruling motif has always been artifice, it has the potential to reach a tiring threshold.
 I recognize that being an influencer has become an art form in and of itself and I respect the skill that it takes to be successful, (if you came here through my Instagram, you already know it is not one of my strong suits).
 But if you’ve managed to construct an entire platform based solely on airing your ailments all the while capitalizing on them, it is no longer brave but rather self indulgent.
 I know capitalism is inescapable, and I don’t wish to shame anyone for turning their problems into paychecks… but it reaches a place at which point I lose trust in the creator whom I once felt was relatable.
 I guess I’m still resistant to the idea that ‘content’ is the same thing as ‘creation.’

 Don’t praise me for sharing with everyone that I suffer, but do feel free to praise (*pay) me for striving to extract something more from my pain and create something new.
-Isn’t that what art is?

 These are trying times…